Pierre-Sassoulas/grey-handling/README.rst

 **Both items will glow in orange inside your bags**, giving you the final choice.
 Because you're the only one who knows how close or not you are from a vendor or if you're going to be killing 50 more boars with leather skins.

+If you have scrap installed and the low level consumable is in your list of junk then the cheapest item is the tough jerky.

 Now, before throwing that, if you saw your teammate Alice loot: